 Leo Quinn, our Group Chief Executive, is the Board Level Sponsor for D&I, ensuring momentum and the start of a true cultural shift throughout the organisation.
 Below the Sponsor level, we have the UK D&I Steering Committee, which flows down into the UK D&I working Group, and finally into Strategic Business Unit D&I groups.

-Our D&I goals focus on 5 key areas: leadership, communication, culture, creating opportunities, and community & supply-chain.
+Our D&I goals focus on 5 key areas: leadership, communication, culture, creating opportunities, and community and supply chain.
 Wrapping around the governance structure are the four employee-led Affinity Networks.

 These help us to build understanding in all areas of diversity and inclusion, and to make meaningful changes in the medium to long term.